 The maternity ward at the Saint Paul Clinic ensures its patient information is complete

-The Saint Paul Clinic in Fort-de-France, Martinique, is an MCO (medicine, surgery and obstetrics) and SSR (follow-up care and rehabilitation) facility.
+The Saint Paul Clinic in Fort-de-France, Martinique, is an MCO (medicine, surgery and obstetrics) and SSR (follow-up care and rehabilitation) provider.
 It is now able to integrate and consume vital data recorded during childbirth.
-Dr. Nabil Mansour, CEO, explains how the ENOVACOM Patient Connect, biomedical interoperability software solution, has contributed to this project.

 Key benefits in choosing ENOVACOM Patient Connect